rspec/rspec-rails/features/upgrade/README.md

+# Upgrading from rspec-rails 5.x to version 6

+RSpec Rails 6 is a major version under semantic versioning, it also follows our new versioning strategy for RSpec-Rails, which is to keep in step with Rails supported versions.
+Thus it supports 6.1 and 7.0.
+There are no changes required to upgrade to RSpec Rails 6 if you are using a supported version of Rails.

+If you are using an older version of Rails, you can use 5.x which hard supports 5.2 and 6.x.

 # Upgrading from rspec-rails 4.x to version 5

 RSpec Rails 5 is a major version under semantic versioning, it also follows our new versioning strategy for RSpec-Rails, which is to keep in step with Rails supported versions.
 Thus it supports 5.2, 6.0 and 6.1.
 There are no changes required to upgrade to RSpec Rails 5 if you are using a supported version of Rails.